ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 However, I soon found that adding support for other formats would be a little bit more difficult than I originally expected.
 After looking over the documentation for JuicyPixels I found that the encoding process for several other image formats were a bit more complicated than the process for PNG.

-For example, to encode an image using the GIF format, you would either need to just work with greyscale images or supply a color pallete for the image.[^image-formats]
+For example, to encode an image using the GIF format, you would either need to just work with greyscale images or supply a color palette for the image.[^image-formats]

 ~~~ haskell
 encodeGifImageWithPalette :: Image Pixel8 -> Palette -> Either String ByteString